 We require our Sixth Form students to uphold the excellent reputation of the School by dressing in a smart and formal manner.
 It is difficult to stipulate suitable material for the skirt, suit and jacket, but denim, leather or linen are not acceptable.
-It is impossible to cover every possibility but if there is any doubt students should please ask their Tutor or Head of Sixth Form before purchasing or wearing any item to school, as the School retains the right to veto anything considered to be unsuitable.
+The School retains the right to veto anything considered to be unsuitable.

-Suit

-- Dark suits only. - The suit may have a fine pin-stripe,

-Shirt

-- This must be plain, pastel colours only. - Long or short sleeved shirts may be worn.

-Tie

-Dixie Sixth Form tie.

-Socks

-• Plain dark colours.

-Sweater

-• Optional.
-Plain, dark, V - necked without logos.
-Not sweatshirts.

-Outdoor Jacket / Coat / Scarf

-Coats and/or jackets should be dark or grey in colour.
-Not leisure or sports wear.
+Boys

+- Suit dark suits only.
+Plain or discreet checks/stripes are allowed. - Shirt plain or business-appropriate pattern (small checks, stripes) are acceptable.
+Long or short - sleeved shirts may be worn. - Tie Dixie Sixth Form tie. - Socks Plain dark colours. - Sweater optional.
+Plain, dark, V necked without logos.
+Not sweatshirts. - Outdoor Jacket / Coat / Scarf coats and/or jackets should be dark in colour.
+Not leisure or sportswear.
 They must not replace the suit jacket and must not be worn inside school.
-Scarves may be any colour but they also are not to be worn inside school.
+Scarves may be any colour but they also are not to be worn inside school. - Shoes plain dark leather.
+Trainers, sandals and canvas/suede shoes are not acceptable. - Hair hair should not be longer than collar length or long fringed over the face.

-Shoes

-Plain dark leather.
-Trainers, sandals and canvas/suede shoes are not acceptable.

-Hair should not be longer than collar length or long fringed over the face.
 Extremely short or shaved hairstyles are also not suitable.
 Any extreme style or colour is not acceptable.
 Students must be clean-shaven in the Lower Sixth unless prior permission has been granted by Head of Sixth Form.
-In the Upper Sixth Form growth of smartly groomed facial hair is permitted.
+In the Upper Sixth Form, growth of smartly groomed facial hair is permitted.

-Students will be required to return home to change into appropriate clothing if necessary and will be asked to remove any extreme jewellery.
-The final decision rests with the Head of Sixth Form and or Deputy Head (Pastoral) in this case.

-Suit
+Girls

-- Plain black or dark grey suit tailored (skirt, dress or trousers). - Skirt and dress length -knee height to mid-calf.
-Very tight or very full skirts or dresses are not suitable.

-Blouse and sweater

-Any colour long or short-sleeved blouse with collar.
+- Suit tailored suit (skirt, dress or trousers).
+Skirt and dress length knee height to midcalf.
+Very tight or very full skirts or dresses are not suitable. - Blouse and sweater any colour long or short-sleeved blouse with collar.
 No T-shirt or sweatshirts.
-No bare midriffs or low necklines.

-Tights

-• Flesh, brown, black, grey or navy.
-Not patterned.
+No bare midriffs or low necklines. - Tights flesh, brown, black, grey or navy.
+Not patterned. - Shoes These should be plain dark leather.

-Shoes

-These should be plain dark leather.
-Suede is not acceptable.
 The heel height should be no greater than 2".
-Thin high heels are not only a safety issue but they also damage the flooring within School and they are therefore not allowed.
-Flip-flops, Ugg boots, open-toed and trainer shoes are also unsuitable.

-Outdoor Coat / Jacket / Scarf

-Coats and/or jackets should be dark or grey in colour not leisure or sports wear.
+Thin high heels are not only a safety issue, but they also damage the flooring within School and they are therefore not allowed.
+Flip-flops, Ugg boots, open-toed and trainer shoes are also unsuitable. - Outdoor Coat / Jacket / Scarf Coats and/or jackets should be dark in colour and not leisure or sportswear.
 They must not replace the suit jacket and must not be worn inside school.
-Scarves may be any colour and they also are not to be worn inside school.

-Make-up / Jewellery

-• Discreet only, earings only to be worn in the lobe of the ear.

-Suitable style for study and no extremes of colour.
+Scarves may be any colour and they also are not to be worn inside school. - Make-up / Jewellery discreet only, earrings only to be worn in the lobe of the ear - Hair suitable style for study and no extremes of colour.
 Hair must be secured off the face and either tied back or worn shoulder length.
 This is in keeping with the overall high standard of appearance of the Sixth Form.

-Students will be required to return home to change into appropriate clothing if necessary and will be asked to remove any extreme jewellery.
-The final decision rests with the Head of Sixth Form and or Deputy Head (Pastoral) in this case.

-Health & Safety

-Please note that for health and safety reasons it is strongly recommended that students do not wear contact lenses in science lessons, as they can cause serious problems if chemicals get into the eye.

-Games Kit for both boys & girls

-Students are required to purchase a School Polo shirt (navy/white for boys and white/navy for girls) available from the School uniform supplier.
-Students should wear navy tracksuit bottoms or navy shorts.
-Trainers predominantly white strong with non-marking sole, are essential.
-Football club team strips are not allowed.

-Students are also strongly recommended to have shin pads, appropriate footwear and mouth guards available for use in Games lessons.
+The Dixie Grammar School

+Nursery • Junior • Senior

+Station Road, Market Bosworth, CV13 0LE Tel: 01455 292244

+Email: info@dixie.org.uk Web: www.dixie.org.uk